Growth | September 14, 2022

 Regular updates, new features, and responsive customer service can all contribute to making your SaaS solution indispensable to your customers, thereby increasing retention.

-You should be monitoring the product engagement of new and existing customers.
 You can then use this data to inform product development decisions.

 You can improve product engagement in a number of ways.
 Here’s a quick checklist: